Techman55/CBStudent/README.md

-# CBStudent
+# TechmanShortcuts
-Online resources for CBStudent Shortcut
+Online resources for Shortcuts published by @Techman on RoutineHub